mark-chimes/trading-post/README.md

  * Clean the store for fun
  * Pay rent each day
  * End-of-day summary so you know how well you did
+ * Purchase items after store close to sell the next day